colour-science/colour/docs/help/Color_Manual.rst

   -  RGB to XYZ.
   -  xyY to RGB.
   -  RGB to xyY.
+  -  XYZ to UCS.
+  -  UCS to XYZ.
+  -  UCS to uv.
+  -  UCS uv to xy.
   -  XYZ to UVW.
-  -  UVW to XYZ.
-  -  UVW to uv.
-  -  UVW uv to xy.
   -  XYZ to Luv.
   -  Luv to XYZ.
   -  Luv to uv.